wasiejen/Free-Snap-Tap/README.md

 ## Easy Usage

 - Start via snap-tapping.exe and a Command Window will open with further explanations.
+(Tap Grouping active for a+d and w+s)
 - If you want to configure the Tap Grouping you have to see Installation and Usage.
 - Have fun. :-)